Samantha-A-Taylor/Samantha-A-Taylor/README.md

 # About Me 👋
 ***
 Welcome to my page!
-I am @Samantha-A-Taylor, an aspiring SOC/cybersecurity analyst with a background in bioinformatics and hands-on experience in threat triage, malware analysis, and phishing investigation, backed by CompTIA Security+ and practical SIEM/log analysis work through LetsDefend's simulated SOC environment.
-I also bring a strong data analytics foundation (Python, R, SQL) that lets me dig into logs, IOCs, and security data with the same rigor I'd apply to any dataset.
+I am **@Samantha-A-Taylor**, an aspiring SOC/cybersecurity analyst with a background in bioinformatics and hands-on experience in threat triage, malware analysis, and phishing investigation, backed by CompTIA Security+ and practical SIEM/log analysis work through LetsDefend's simulated SOC environment.
+I also bring a strong data analytics foundation (Bash, Python, R, SQL) that lets me dig into logs, IOCs, and security data with the same rigor I'd apply to any dataset.

 I've built out a growing portfolio of SOC analyst practice investigations covering malware alerts, phishing triage, and endpoint/log-based evidence gathering, alongside prior projects in sales analysis, fraud detection, and education trends.
 This page highlights my work as I prepare to bring my skills to a SOC analyst or broader cybersecurity role.

 ### Top Skills 💡
+      ✓ Bash, SQL, Python, HTML, R

-      ✓ Security alert triage and incident investigation (LetsDefend SOC platform: Log Management & Endpoint Security) ✓ Malware and phishing analysis (sandbox detonation, IOC validation via VirusTotal, AnyRun, HybridAnalysis, Filescan.io)
+      ✓ Security alert triage and incident investigation ✓ Malware and phishing analysis (sandbox detonation, IOC validation via VirusTotal, AnyRun, HybridAnalysis, Filescan.io)
-      ✓ Malicious document/macro and script deobfuscation (CyberChef, static code review, VBA/PowerShell analysis) ✓ Log tracing and endpoint investigation to confirm/rule out execution, containment, and persistence ✓ Domain and email reputation checks (SPF, DKIM, blacklist status, MXToolbox SuperTool) ✓ True positive / false positive determination with evidence-based closure reasoning ✓ Data analysis and visualization (Python: Pandas, Matplotlib, Seaborn; R)
+      ✓ Malicious document/macro and script deobfuscation
+      ✓ Log tracing and endpoint investigation to confirm/rule out execution, containment, and persistence ✓ Domain and email reputation checks
+      ✓ True positive / false positive determination with evidence-based closure reasoning

+      ✓ Data analysis and visualization (Python: Pandas, Matplotlib, Seaborn; R)
       ✓ SQL and relational database management
       ✓ Microsoft Excel (PivotTables, PivotCharts, formulas, and functions)